YinTat/yintat.github.io/_pages/background.md

 See the paper [here](https://arxiv.org/abs/1712.01791).

 ### $\sum_{u\in T}w_{u}\sum_{i\geq1}(x_{u,i}+\delta)\log(x_{u,i}+\delta)$
-To be honest, I still do not understand [this equation](https://arxiv.org/abs/1711.01085).
+To be honest, I still don't understand [this equation](https://arxiv.org/abs/1711.01085).
 I hope someone can explain this to me on a general graph.
 Maybe this is simply a wrong direction.